FROM OLD TO NEW: HOW TO RESTORE AN OLD BOAT TRAILER

 Here are the things to look for:

 • Rust: Trailers are prone to rust, especially when it only receives minimal boat maintenance.
 If you find any areas with rust, chip on them using a screwdriver to see how deep it goes.
-This will help you know if the said parts can still be restored or if the section already needs replacement.
+This will help you know if the said parts can still be restored or if the parts or frame section needs replacement.

 • Running gear: Carrying a boat for a long time can take a toll on your trailer.
 Eventually, the suspension and braking systems can wear or tear.
 Check these parts, as well as the wheels, hubs and tyres if they need to be replaced or can still be fixed.